grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "We have to cut everything to the bone, but the math says we could make it. _Could_."

 [//]: # (So: why aren't they just transferring Shakes' fuel from the Gnat to the Prospect?
 I guess because then they would have to tow the Gnat behind them.
-And if it came to using the Gnat's batteries, they can't really transfer the charge over (though maybe there's some complex way they could move the batteries over).
-I guess it does make some kind of vague sense to mate the two boats up.)
+And if it came to using the Gnat's batteries, they can't really transfer the charge over -- though maybe there's some complex way they could move the batteries over.
+I guess it does make some kind of vague sense to mate the two boats up.
+Also, being mated allows them to dive -- shallowly.)

 "And what the fuck do I get from your little fuckin' biology lesson?"
 Asked Shakes.
 "The fucking fundamentals of this plan is really me casting my lot in with you losers.
 Basically I'm donating all my fuel to you and hoping I can piggyback in, right?"